- 1 About NBFC as per RBI Act

 - It has failed to comply with an essential condition based on which the CoR was issued to it,

-- Has failed to fulfil any of the conditions under which registration has been granted, at any time.
+- Has failed to fulfill any of the conditions under which registration has been granted, at any time.

 - The company fails to